vrockai/pipeline-test/docs/content.md

 ---

-## HumGut: a comprehensive human gut prokaryotic genomes collection filtered by metagenome data
+## HumGut: a comprehensive human gut prokaryotic genomes collection filtered by metagenome data.
+ 04.08.2021, _P Hiseni, K Rudi, RC Wilson, FT Hegge, L Snipen_

+_Gastrointestinal Microbiome, Genome, Human, Humans, Metagenome, Metagenomics_ A major bottleneck in the use of metagenome sequencing for human gut microbiome studies has been the lack of a comprehensive genome collection to be used as a reference database.
+Several recent efforts have been made to re-construct genomes from human gut metagenome data, resulting in a huge increase in the number of relevant genomes.
+In this work, we aimed to create a collection of the most prevalent healthy human gut prokaryotic genomes, to be used as a reference database, including both MAGs from the human gut and ordinary RefSeq genomes.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01114-w)

+10.1186/s40168-021-01114-w

 ---